Exclusive!

 television variety show series

-In this BBC reconstruction of an
+In this BBC

-soprano Valerie Masterson sings A Brown Bird
+February 1977, the soprano Valerie Masterson sings A

-conducted by Bernard Herrmann.
+pit orchestra conducted by Bernard Herrmann.

 The show can